swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 3. The host speciifes the IP address that the server will listen on. `0.0.0.0` is a special IP address that means "all IP addresses", allowing connections from all network interfaces.
 4. Set the port that the server will listen on.
 This port is what clients will connect to.
 5. This closure is called for every client that connects to the server.
 This allows us to set up the pipeline for each client.
 In this case we don't need any configuration.
 Note that this is one of the few remaining APIs where you can't use `async`/`await`.
-6. We wrap the `Channel` in an `NIOAsyncChannel`.
+6. Wrap the `Channel` in an `NIOAsyncChannel`.
 This is a type that's provided by SwiftNIO, and allows interating with Channels in a way that fully embraces structured concurrency.

 ### Accepting Clients

-Now that we've created a server, we can start accepting clients.
+Now that we've created a server, this code can start accepting clients.
 Let's implement that:

 ```swift